Kegerator Conversion Kits

 In the kegerator department, we’re currently offering the following items:

-- 1 tap kegerator kit, 2 tap kegerator kit and 3 tap kegerator conversion kit
+- 1 tap kegerator kit, 2 tap kegerator kit and 3 tap kegerator kit

-- kegerator hose kit, kegerator tower cooler kit, and mini kegerator kit
+- Keezer conversion kit, tower kegerator conversion kit, door fridge conversion kit and mini kegerator kit

 - kegerator cleaning kits